TECTONIC WINS CORPORATE CITIZENSHIP AWARD!

 That LinkedIn is the online networking platform for professionals is proven by its 467 million members from 148 different industries who use the site to make connections, share information and learn about job opportunities.
 As well, there are over 100,000 recruiters who use the site to regularly search for appropriate candidates for their clients.
 As a company that counts staffing as one of its areas of expertise, Tectonic has delved deeply into the world of LinkedIn, recognizing its potential to not only help clients but also help candidates make meaningful professional connections.

 One way of doing this is by creating and moderating specialized LinkedIn groups, where professionals who are just starting out or ones who are already established in a certain platform can find others just like them to connect with.
 Additionally, organisations looking to hire can also benefit from being part of these groups as it can help them to understand the expertise that is out there and how it could help further their service delivery.

-Currently, Tectonic has established three specific LinkedIn groups one each for professionals working in Epic, Cerner and Meditech.
+Currently, Tectonic has established two specific LinkedIn groups one each for professionals working in Cerner and Meditech.
 With these groups we intend to be the link in the chain of the industry; those managing it and those developing it.
 If you are one such professional, then please see below for more information where you can simply click on the associated icon to join with us today.